dg-gh/welp_library/docs/welp_bit_flags.md

 	welp::as_byte_flags<n>(A);

-Reinterprets any object A as a byte flags refence of n bytes.
+Reinterprets any object A as a byte flags reference of n bytes.